 Do no try to write your story in one capsule,even if it is a very short story.

 Why use multiple Capsules?
-Well, you are writing on HP, and they as well as Google need breaks in your Hub for their ads to be placed.
-One thing that goes into your Hub's actual HP and Google Search ranking is how easily they can place their ads to make money.
+Well, you are writing on a writer's site, and they as well as Google need breaks in your article for their ads to be placed.
+One thing that goes into your article's actual writer's site and Google Search ranking is how easily they can place their ads to make money.

 Your Ad Capsules?
-You really do need to include at least one advertisement capsule of your own, if you want to make a little something extra with your new Hub.
-HP allows you to use three different types of capsules for additional Ads that you might want to feature.
+You really do need to include at least one advertisement capsule of your own, if you want to make a little something extra with your new article.
+Writers sites allow you to use three different types of capsules for additional Ads that you might want to feature.

 If your story has a very short word count, then just place one or two ads in each of these capsules, but when your word count is relatively large then you can get away with placing more ads in these capsules.
 Control yourself!

-AMAZON Capsule- Using an Amazon capsule provides you the opportunity place Amazon product ads that the reader might beinterested in enough to click on them.
+AMAZON Capsule- Using an Amazon capsule provides you the opportunity place Amazon product ads that the reader might be interested in just enough to click on them.

 Think about it!